watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

 Arthur Block, VP Engineering at Fabrikam Medical Conferences

-The primary audience is the technical strategic decision-maker with influential solution architects, or lead technical personnel in development or operations.
+The primary audience is the technical strategic decision-maker with influential solution architects or lead technical personnel in development or operations.
 For this example, this could include the VP Engineering and his core team.
 Usually we talk to the key architects, developers, and infrastructure managers who report to the CIO or equivalent, or to key solution sponsors or those that represent the business unit IT or developers that report to those sponsors.

 ## Preferred solution